High-speed rail in Turkey: Ankara–Sivas high-speed line

-More than half of the budgeted investment has been done by 2014, and is planned to open in late-2021.
+More than half of the budgeted investment has been done by 2014, and was planned to open in late-2021.

 Prior to the construction of the high-speed line, the railway line length between Ankara and Sivas was 602 km, primarily single-tracked, with a travel time of 12 hours.
-New travel time will be 2 hours and 51 minutes The new high-speed line will be double-tracked and have a length of 465 km eastwards from Ankara to Sivas via Kırıkkale, Yerköy and Yozgat and constructed for the most part to the same 250 km/h operational design as the previous lines.
+The travel time is cut to 2 hours and 51 minutes The line is double-tracked and have a length of 465 km eastwards from Ankara to Sivas via Kırıkkale, Yerköy and Yozgat and constructed for the most part to the same 250 km/h operational design like other high speed lines except Konya-Karaman line.
 The infrastructure includes 6 viaducts (with a total length over 3 km), 11 tunnels (including one of ~3 km in length), and 67 bridges.
 A 2019 update predicted service in 2022, 3 years behind schedule due to "geographic difficulties", but the project returned to the prior opening date of 2020 summer.
 In 2022, the Minister of Transport announced the opening of the line by the end of the year, as it is 99% complete in the spring.

 The route study was completed by the end of 2006, and put up for tender in two parts; separated at the 174 km mark from Ankara at Yerköy.

+The line was inaugurated on 26 April 2023.